dotnet/AspNetCore.Docs/aspnetcore/performance/response-compression.md

 ## Providers
 ### GzipCompressionProvider
-Use the `GzipCompressionProvider` to compress responses with GZip.
+Use the `GzipCompressionProvider` to compress responses with Gzip.
 This is the default compression provider if none are specified.
 You can set the compression level with the `GzipCompressionProviderOptions`.
 The default is `CompressionLevel.Fastest`.

 Compression Level | Description
 --- | ---